Unless the context indicates otherwise, as used in OAR chapter 101, divisions 1 through 60, the following definitions will apply:

 (A) A permanent employee who is appointed to a permanent position (as defined by OAR 105-010-0000(40)) that is a benefit eligible position, including but not limited to a full time, half-time, job share, or seasonal position; or

-(B) A temporary or impermanent worker who is not appointed to a permanent position and who is benefit eligible upon appointment due to work expectation or becomes benefit eligible through an initial measurement period and subsequent stability period.
+(B) A temporary or impermanent worker who is not appointed to a permanent position, but by following the ACA regulations and policy for full time employees, becomes benefit eligible on a specific date after appointment due to work expectations or becomes benefit eligible following an initial measurement period.

 (19) “Family member” means a spouse, domestic partner, or a qualifying child.